-Students may request withdraw without penalty (W) from any course before or during the add/drop period (first week of the course).
+Students may request withdraw (W) from any course before or during the add/drop period (first week of the course).
+The grade of "W" has no effect on the student's cumulative GPA.
+However, the grade of "W" is added to hours attempted within the specified maximum time frame.